 Highlights of the conference

 The ITU Kaleidoscope conference 2019 (K-2019), "ICT for Health: Networks, standards and innovation", organized in collaboration with WHO, was kindly hosted by the Georgia Institute of Technology, Atlanta, Georgia, United States.
+It was organized back-to-back with the 2nd ITU-Academia Partnership Meeting: Developing Skills for the Digital Era, which was held from 2-3 December 2019, in the same venue.

 Nearly 70 delegates from 16 countries participated at the conference and over 30 participants joined remotely.
 Photos can be seen on the ITU Flickr and general information can be found on the event´s webpage.